YeyangOu/Human-Capital-Migration-Study/README.md

 Although the datasets display a slight linear patterns, a linear model in the form Y = 20642.5 + 455.3X isn't the most ideal model.
 For future improvement, one can perform transformations onto the model to create a more fitting model.

-The codes and details of these works above can be found in my notebook titled Correlation Between GDP Per Capita and NPTPR posted on Kaggle: https://www.kaggle.com/code/daviddave7100/correlation-between-gdp-per-capita-and-nptpr
+The codes and details of these works above can be found in the file attached in the same Github Repository.
+Another version called Correlation Between GDP Per Capita and NPTPR is also posted on Kaggle: https://www.kaggle.com/code/daviddave7100/correlation-between-gdp-per-capita-and-nptpr

 ### Outbound Mobility Ratio
 The previous two ratios, the NPTPR and EoPR, only focuses on the number of immigrants or emigrants of a nation.
 They don't take in consideration of the education levels or skill gaps of these immigrants.
 The Outbound Mobility Ratio measures the number of students from a given country studying abroad, expressed as a percentage of total tertiary enrolment in that country.